Wipupat-Chomthaworn/CoVpu-Online-multiplayer/README.md

-# Coup-Online multiplayer
+# Covpu-Online multiplayer
- Just coup but online
+ Just covpu but online

 Create a new folder for your project.
 Create three files: server.js, index.html, and app.js.